insolar/insolar/docs/source/index.rst

 Users: Swap INS to XNS
 ----------------------

-If you are a user, learn how to swap the token for the coin.
+If you are a user, learn how to swap the token for the coin and manage coins.

 .. raw:: html